lenskikh/tkeasy/README.md

 ```
 ![Screenshot](/screenshots/thefirst.png)

-## Your fisrt GUI program

-How to get information from a widget? <br />
+## How to get information from a widget?

 Use get_info(name) <br />
 If you use several widgets such as entry, for understand which one to take information from, you need to give a name in each widget inside the brackets.
 See an axample below.